kskalvar/aws-sagemaker-planesnet-imagery/README.md

 #### Display Notebook instances using the SageMaker Dashboard
 Notebook/Notebook instances
 Name: planesnet
-Action: Open  # it will show pending until it's ready to open
+Actions: Open  # it will show pending until it's ready to open

 This will open the Jupyter Notebook in a new tab in your browser.